Static (Virgil Hawkins)

-- Adaptation Dye-Job: He was red hair with yellow streaks instead of being blond.
+- Adaptation Dye-Job: He has red hair with yellow streaks instead of being blond.

 - Adaptation Name Change: In the comics, his real name is Martin Scaponi and his nickname is "Biz Money B".

-- Adaptational Nice Guy: The comic Hotstreak was a racist, this Hotstreak isn't.
-One of his gang members in the first episode was shown to be black.
+- Adaptational Nice Guy: The comic Hotstreak was a racistnote , which added another layer of enmity between him and Virgil.
+This version of Hotstreak isn't, as one of his gang members in the first episode was shown to be black.

 - Adaptational Superpower Change: In the comics, Hotstreak's main power was Super Speed and his body created fire as a side effect from the friction, so if he was immobilized, he couldn't make flames.
-Here, he's simply a pryokinetic.
+Here, he's simply pyrokinetic.

 - Arch-Enemy: One of Static's two archenemies along with Ebon.
-Their feud is much personal due to Hotstreak bullying Virgil prior to them obtaining their powers.
+Their feud is very personal due to Hotstreak bullying Virgil prior to them obtaining their powers.

 - The Bully: And Virgil was one of his favorite targets.

 - Co-Dragons: When fighting with the Meta-Breed, he is this, along with Shiv and Talon.
 There are some instances where he replaces Shiv.

 - Didn't Think This Through: In one episode, he and Static are trapped on an island together.
 Static proposes an Enemy Mine, but Hotstreak is more interested in fighting it out until Static points out to him that his fire powers wouldn't stand a chance against Static's electrical powers on account of them being surrounded by water.